KhronosGroup/glTF/extensions/2.0/Khronos/KHR_animation_clip/README.md

 ### Examples

 `Total time` is the accumulated time in seconds since the start of rendering.
-`timestamp` is the internal time in seconds of the animation controller.
+`timestamp` is the internal time in seconds of the animation clip.

 #### Example 1